xmican10/KNN-project/README.md

 ## DAVIS2016 Dataset

-For evaluation g we used A Benchmark Dataset and Evaluation Methodology for Video Object Segmentation\* [DAVIS](https://davischallenge.org/index.html), which is a widely recognized dataset in the field of computer vision, particularly in the area of video object segmentation.
+For evaluation we used A Benchmark Dataset and Evaluation Methodology for Video Object Segmentation\* [DAVIS](https://davischallenge.org/index.html), which is a widely recognized dataset in the field of computer vision, particularly in the area of video object segmentation.
 It provides a set of high-quality, full-resolution video sequences that are densely annotated for the task of video object segmentation, serving as a benchmark for evaluating algorithms in this domain.

 For evaluation we are using Jaccard index, F-score and their mean.